 (Add-On) $150 golf participant

-(Add-On) There is no charge for MS Managers Association members to attend the session and business meeting, but pre-registration is required.
+(Add-On) There is no charge for members of the MS Managers Association to attend the session and business meeting, but pre-registration is required.

 Conference participant registration includes Sunday Business Meeting & Exhibit Hall Party and all events on Monday & Tuesday